Divan beds – the best choice

 - Straight forward assembly.
 The structure of divan beds makes them as simple to assemble as they are to transport.
-Join the two main bits together and you’ve made the bed.
-You then just have to add the headboard and footboard, which you can also attach quickly and easily.
+Join the two main bits together, and you’ve made the bed.
+You then have to add the headboard and footboard, which you can also attach quickly and easily.

 Choosing a divan bed

 Where do you start when it comes to choosing a divan bed?
-This section is all about some of the different types of beds and what to consider when choosing a divan bed.
+This section is about some of the different beds and what to consider when choosing a divan bed.

 Divan bed bases

 - Platform.
-These are the more common type of and are preferable if you’re looking for a firmer level of support.
-They have a strong, top-board panel which create extra firmness.
+These are the more common type and are preferable if you’re looking for a firmer level of support.
+They have a strong, top-board panel which creates extra firmness.
 Platform bases can be cheaper as well.

 - Slatted.
 Some divans feature slatted bases.
 These add firmness for the person using the bed.

 One of the fab things about divan beds is that you can build storage into them and maximise space in the room.
-Bedstar divan beds have three main types of storage option: slide storage, drawers and ottomans.
+Bedstar divan beds have three main types of storage options: slide storage, drawers, and ottomans.